Bluekoekj/bluekoekj.github.io/photography.md

 ## Photography

-If you have seen my readme.md, you would have seen that I like taking lots of photos and videos
+If you have seen my readme.md, you would have seen that I like taking lots of photos!

 ### NOTE: This page is EXTREMELY long and I am not even exaggreating!
 If you want to go home, <a href="/">press here